Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - When it is necessary to coordinate the project schedule with the schedule of potential regulatory activities; and

-- Before acquiring (purchase or easement) contaminated property.
+- Before acquiring (purchase of fee title or easement) contaminated property.

 When meeting with regulatory agencies it is important to bring all relevant and available information about the transportation project to the meeting as well as information about the contaminated site(s) or property(ies) of concern, if the agency does not already have this information in their own files.
 The level of detail available will depend on the phase of the project.
 Examples of information to bring are: